Central Clarion Wildcats Launch Fundraising Effort for New Co-Op Wrestling Program

 While Gourley is expecting 40 to 50 wrestlers to participate at the elementary level this year, he hopes to have 20 junior-high-level wrestlers and an equal-sized team of varsity wrestlers.

-The team hopes to raise $10,000.00 to purchase the uniforms and is raising funds in two different ways.
+The team’s goal is to raise $10,000.00 to purchase the uniforms and is raising funds in two different ways.

 Shirts can be purchased online here.